Gui Mallon

 His poetry collection A Caravela was published in Brazil 2012 and the Swedish translation Karavellen was published in 2013 by Diadorim Arts.
 His theatre play Kungsgatan was published in 2017.
 Staten som konstnär a collection of essays about art and cultural politics was published in 2018.
 He has also written two children's books in Swedish: Tingen som styrde vinden, 2005, and Det stora äventyret, 2008.

 His artistic works include videos and paintings.
-In 2002 Gui Mallon participated in the exhibition Sweden Recreated at Konsthallen, :sv:Göteborgs Konsthall, Gothenburg (Museum of Art of Gothenburg).
+In 2002 Gui Mallon participated in the exhibition Sweden Recreated at Konsthallen, Gothenburg (Museum of Art of Gothenburg).